bokeh/bokeh-notebooks/README.md

 You can also immediately launch live versions of the Tutorial notebooks in your browser [on mybinder](https://mybinder.org/v2/gh/bokeh/bokeh-notebooks/master?filepath=tutorial%2F00%20-%20Introduction%20and%20Setup.ipynb).

-Please visit the [Bokeh web page](https://bokeh.pydata.org/en/latest) for more information and full documentation.
+Please visit the [Bokeh web page](https://bokeh.pydata.org/en/latest) for more information and full documentation, and the [Bokeh Discourse](https://discourse.bokeh.org/) for community discussion.

 Be sure to follow us on Twitter [@BokehPlots](https://twitter.com/BokehPlots?lang=en)!